We understand that it’s not always easy to stop smoking. We are here to support you to protect your baby and yourself.

 Q: I want to quit, but I need some help?

 We have specialist services to help you to quit, see below for the services in your area.

 They can offer prescriptions for nicotine replacement therapy, information as well as support and encouragement.
 They will help with tips on coping with cravings and information on how to stay smoke free.
 They can also help your family to quit.

-Watch how Laura quit with help from her HNS stop smoking adviser:
+Watch this video of how Laura quit with help from her stop smoking adviser: